Robert Zed Young Health Leader Award

 Nominations must be made by a member or a chapter.

 We are asking nominators to submit their nomination in two sections.
 Section A, which is to be submitted via our online form by November 30, is a 250-word summary.
 The summary should touch on the eligibility criteria and illustrate why you feel that the candidate should win this award.
 The summaries will be reviewed by the selection committee and a short list of top contenders will be formed.
-Those on the shortlist will be asked to complete Section B of the nomination, found below.
+Those on the shortlist will be asked to complete Section B of the nomination.
 Section B is due on February 1.

 2020 Recipient: Mehdi Somji, CHE